Q: I want a plate. What do I need to do?

 A: The California Cultural and Historical Endowment (CCHE) is a state entity tasked with preserving and protecting California’s cultural resources.
 These include the tangible aspects of California’s history – the artifacts, collections, archives, historic structures and properties that cultivate understanding of our collective past, and preserve the many treasures that are California’s cultural legacy.

-The Museum Grant Program is a competitive grant program administered by the CCHE to support small capital projects in museums, authorized by AB 482 in 2013.
+The Museum Grant Program is a competitive grant program administered by the CCHE to support small projects in museums, authorized by AB 482 in 2013.
 Initially funded with Proposition 40 bond funds, it will subsequently be funded with revenues from the new Snoopy license plate.
-Sign-up here for the Museum Grant Program ListServ.

 Q: What is the California Association of Museums and what museums does it serve?

-Q: I’m in!
-How do I share the love and help spread the word?
+Q: How do I share my love of Snoopy and help spread the word?

 Q: Who can I contact for more information?